Sustainability

 Investor Group on Climate Change (IGCC)

-Cbus is a member of IGCC, a not-for-profit organisation that aims to accelerate progress on climate change by connecting, collaborating, and advocating on behalf of investors to support the responsible management of risks and opportunities associated with climate change, and drive sustainable returns for investors and the beneficiaries they represent.
+Cbus Super is a member of IGCC, a not-for-profit organisation that aims to accelerate progress on climate change by connecting, collaborating, and advocating on behalf of investors to support the responsible management of risks and opportunities associated with climate change, and drive sustainable returns for investors and the beneficiaries they represent.

 Cbus Director and Investment Committee Chairman Stephen Dunne is chair of the IGCC.